-Box III-2 Using GEM to Analyze Monetary Policy Rules
+Box 3.2 Using GEM to Analyze Monetary Policy Rules

 A two-country version of GEM was created comprising the euro area and the Czech Republic, with the euro area generating 95 percent of total GDP (see Laxton and Pesenti, 2003).
-To capture the subtleties of the Czech Republic's relationship with the euro area, which include importing components and reexporting the finished product as well as a trend appreciation attributed at least in part to Balassa-Samuelson effects, the model included trade in intermediate goods, traded and nontraded sectors, and distribution (Figure II-3).
-For the euro area, which approximates a closed economy, the tradeoffs between alternative policy rules corresponded closely to those found by others using earlier large models (the figure illustrates the tradeoff coming from GEM).
+To capture the subtleties of the Czech Republic's relationship with the euro area, which include importing components and reexporting the finished product as well as a trend appreciation attributed at least in part to Balassa-Samuelson effects, the model included trade in intermediate goods, traded and nontraded sectors, and distribution (see Figure 2.3).
+For the euro area, which approximates a closed economy, the trade-offs between alternative policy rules corresponded closely to those found by others using earlier large models (the figure illustrates the trade-off coming from GEM).
 This is comforting, as it implies that despite its strong theoretical structure GEM is able to fit existing stylized facts for industrial countries in this well-researched field.

-The main focus of the GEM work, however, was examining policy rules for small emerging markets which are extremely open to trade such as the Czech Republic.
-This is an under-researched area that GEM is particularly well designed to examine, as differences in underlying economic structure can affect monetary responses through the unified theoretical structure.
-As can be seen in the figure, a rule that is robust for a large and relatively closed economy such as the ECB produces a high level of inflation variability in an emerging market.
-Further analysis indicates that a more robust rule for the emerging market involves a greater focus on inflation.
-Hence, the Czech National Bank should put a much higher weight in their rule to responding to inflation and a negligible weight on the output gap (and, it turns out, the exchange rate).
-This work was recently extended to examine the macroeconomic effects of EU accession countries entering EMU.
-As reported in Board paper SM/04/2, adoption of the euro might be expected to have some macroeconomic costs compared to a well-designed monetary framework, but these effects have to be set against the microeconomic benefits associated with a single currency.
+The main focus of the GEM work, however, was examining policy rules for small emerging market countries that are extremely open to trade, such as the Czech Republic.
+This is an underresearched area that GEM is particularly well designed to examine, as differences in underlying economic structure can affect monetary responses through the unified theoretical structure.
+As can be seen from the figure below, a rule that is robust for a large and relatively closed economy such as the euro area produces a high level of inflation variability in such an emerging market country.
+Further analysis indicates that a more robust rule for the emerging market country involves a greater focus on inflation.
+Hence, the Czech National Bank should put a much higher weight in its rule to responding to inflation and a negligible weight on the output gap (and, it turns out, the exchange rate).
+This work was recently extended to examine the macroeconomic effects of EU accession countries entering EMU (see Schadler and others, 2004).
+The paper concludes that adoption of the euro might be expected to have some macroeconomic costs compared with a well-designed monetary framework, but these effects have to be set against the microeconomic benefits associated with a single currency.

 The results for the Czech Republic represent a magnified version of the conclusion from the existing literature that more open industrial economies should have rules that focus more on inflation.
 This amplification in GEM comes from two important differences in economic structure between the Czech Republic and industrial countries.
 First, emerging markets such as the Czech Republic have high levels of wage-price flexibility, so that there is less need for monetary policy to respond to aggregate demand shocks that move output temporarily from potential.
 Second, such countries are subject to a higher proportion of aggregate supply shocks.
-As these shocks have consequences for the long-term path of output, inflation gives a better signal to the monetary authorities than conventional measures of the output gap which assume potential output adjusts slowly.
+As these shocks have consequences for the long-term path of output, inflation gives a better signal to the monetary authorities than conventional measures of the output gap that assume potential output adjusts slowly.